teachfloor/docs/api/01-authentication.md

 - Store API keys in environment variables
 - Never hardcode keys in your application
-- Use different keys for different environments
-- Rotate keys periodically
 - Regenerate immediately if compromised

 ## Next Steps